-The Group believes that the global luxury watch market is a structurally attractive market, underpinned by favourable, long-term growth in both price and volume.
-In 2018, the global Swiss watch exports market (which includes luxury and non-luxury watches) was worth CHF 21.1 billion, with the United States being the second largest market and the United Kingdom the fifth.
+The Directors believe that the global luxury watch market is a structurally attractive market, underpinned by favourable, long-term growth in both price and volume.
+In 2018, the global Swiss watch exports market (which includes luxury and non-luxury watches) was worth CHF 21.1 billion, with the United States being the second largest market and the United Kingdom the fifth (excluding Switzerland, based on Swiss export data).

-Luxury watches are durable assets with outsized demand compared to supply, evidenced by a growing pre-owned market in which luxury watches can sell above the recommended retail price, minimal discounting and a large percentage of the Group's gross revenue (being revenue including VAT but not including U.S. sales tax) being generated through waiting list sales.
+Luxury watches are durable assets with outsized demand compared to supply, evidenced by a growing pre-owned market in which luxury watches can sell above the recommended retail price, minimal discounting and a significant percentage of the Group's gross revenue (being revenue including VAT but not including U.S. sales tax) being generated through waiting list sales.